Last updated on July 8th, 2019 at 09:00 am

 Make professional-level projects with Cricut Infusible Ink!
 Get the tutorial plus my tricks and tips for making a Cricut Infusible Ink tote bag right the first time.

-Before we start, note that Cricut Infusible Ink products do not launch until June 20 in Michaels stores, and in October elsewhere.
+Before we start, note that Cricut Infusible Ink products launched June 20 in Michaels stores, and will be in other retailers in October.

 I decided to take this new product for a spin using one of Cricut’s blanks—a polyester tote bag.
 I have so many ideas for Infusible Ink, but wanted to start with something basic and easy.
 One of the Infusible Ink transfers I received from Cricut (thanks Cricut!) was a warm gray.
 I thought I’d use one of the images from my favorite Cricut cartridge: Adulting Affirmations.